-One – Live in the moment.
+One – Take each day as it comes.
 I’m sure you’ve heard it said before and believe me I know it’s easier said than done.
 Seeing as over-thinking is in my anxious nature and planning ahead is all that normally keeps me sane, I always brushed living day by day off as impossible.
 HOWEVER, my rota changes every week now and life’s so much simpler.
-I have to live life week to week, I simply can’t plan ahead and I’m actually happier because of it.
+I have to live life week to week, I simply can’t plan ahead and I can confirm that even as an over thinker, I’m actually happier because of it.
 Believe me, it’s the best way to live.
 If you’ve gotta pencil stuff in your diary, do so, but don’t think on it anymore than that.
 Taking life as it comes, I’m making better use of my free time too because I don’t know when my next day off will be or when I’ll next have time to get stuff done.

 Two – Never put off to tomorrow, that which you can do today.
 I’ve been so busy recently, procrastination hasn’t been an option and that’s a good thing.
 Yep, I know you’ve heard this before too, but procrastination really is your worst enemy.
 It’s making life hard for you, but disguising itself as a way out.
 Don’t be fooled.
 Watch a motivational video, get a friend to bug you, do what you have to do to get stuff done as soon as you have the chance.